On-Campus Presentation Opportunities

 NCRC at Harvard (deadline usually in December, conference usually in January)

 URC at Butler (deadline usually in February, conference usually in April)

 MadRush at JMU (Humanities and Social Sciences, deadline usually in February, conference usually in March)

 Mid-Atlantic Undergraduate Research Conference at Virginia Tech (Sciences, deadline usually in January, conference usually in March).
 Contact the Director of Undergraduate Research for information on this year's conference.

 Steps to Present Your Research at an Off-Campus Conference

 1. Identify a conference and check deadlines; discuss attending with your faculty mentor

 After submitting an abstract to a conference but before you are accepted

-3. Find additional funding from other sources (e.g., department chair, concentration coordinator, faculty supervisor, mom and dad)
+3. Find additional funding from other sources (e.g., department chair, concentration coordinator, faculty mentor, mom and dad)

 After being accepted to the conference but before going